H.R. 1533: PIIA Reform Act

 Taxpayers

-Programs with outstanding Inspector General recommendations on improper payments would automatically face more scrutiny, giving watchdog findings more practical force than before.
+Programs with unresolved Inspector General recommendations on improper payments would automatically face more scrutiny, giving watchdog findings more practical weight.

-Agencies already following OMB Circular A-123, GAO fraud-risk principles, and the 11 leading practices from the July 28, 2015 GAO report may find it easier to avoid the bill's 5% and 10% administrative funding cuts.
+Agencies that already follow OMB Circular A-123, GAO fraud-risk principles, and the 11 leading practices from GAO's 2015 framework would be better positioned to avoid the 5% and 10% budget cuts.

 Who is affected by H.R.
 1533?